cscart/docs/en/user_guide/shipping_and_taxes/global_shipping_settings.rst

    .. note::

        If a shipping method doesn't work with some region, customers who specify that region won't be able to place an order.
-Here's `how to troubleshoot shipping issues like that </user_guide/shipping_and_taxes/shipping_methods/no_options>`.
+Here's :doc:`how to troubleshoot shipping issues like that </user_guide/shipping_and_taxes/shipping_methods/no_options>`.

 ===========================================
 Step 2.
 Adjust the Checkout Page (Optional)